oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Aurl.md

 ### [WELLPan](WELLPan.md)

-They are frenemies, but they are more of a friend that enemies.
+They are frenemies (at least on Aurl's side), but they are more of a friend that enemies (Enemy is only on Aurl's side).
 The only conflict that they can be in is in a friendly little competition of who can be the chillest, and WELLPan always wins.
 They just hang out with each other.

 ### [ToshyFEN](ToshyFEN.md)
 Aurl respects ToshyFEN despite being older than him.
 Aurl knows about the strength of ToshyFEN, and how can his anger meltdowns go.